brendandburns/designing-distributed-systems-labs/1. Single Node Pattern/1.2. Circuit Breaker/README.md

 Now you have created your own Docker registry in Azure Container Registry, you can now push Docker images to this registry.

-In the ```DummyServiceContainer``` folder you will find the NodeJS implementation of a container that will serve as our service which we need to protect from overloading, by implementing a circuit breaker ambassador in front of it.
+In the ```DummyServiceContainer``` folder you will find the NodeJS implementation of a container which we are going to protect from overloading by implementing a circuit breaker ambassador in front of it.

 To properly test this ```DummyServiceContainer``` we *need it to fail* so that it will trigger the Circuit Breaker.
-To make that happen, we added a ```/fakeerrormode``` endpoint.
-Once called the container will start faking timeout issues by just not sending a response within the timeout limit.
+To make that happen, we added a ```/fakeerrormodeon``` endpoint.
+Once that endpoint is called the container will start faking a failure or causing timeout issues by just not sending a response within the timeout limit.

 Consider the ```server.js```: